Bulletin #19: New Changes to the Law

 surplus line law has been amended to include a provision allowing for the

-possibility of filing surplus line documents with the SLA through
+possibility of filing surplus line documents with the SLAI through

 electronic means.
 As we explore this possibility and how we can